 For example, rules of the road require drivers to obey posted traffic signals and avoid driving while distracted or drunk.
 A driver causing a motor vehicle accident because he or she drove while texting is negligent and will be held liable for injuries and damages of those hurt by the resulting collision.
 But car accident cases aren’t always so simple.

-Determining Fault in Motor Vehicle Accidents in Disputed Circumstances
+Finding Fault in Motor Vehicle Accidents in Disputed Circumstances

 Most often people who never saw the accident or were anywhere near the scene are the ones who have figure out how it happened and who was at fault.
 These people include insurance company claims adjusters, police officers, and if it goes far enough, judges.
 How do they determine fault?